Blazity/next-maintenance-mode/README.md

 - **key:** Create a unique key to indicate the maintenance mode state in your configuration provider, defaulting to 'isInMaintenanceMode'.
 - **cacheTime:** Defined in milliseconds, determines how long data is stored in the cache before being refreshed.
 Utilizing an LRU (Least Recently Used) caching algorithm, helps to save bandwidth.

-⚠️ LRU relies on the short-term memory, due to that cached maintenance state can be unexpectedly reset.
-If the cached state expires or disappears the mechanism still works but has to check and cache the state once again.
-Note that only maintenance status is cached, both middleware functions will should as expected.
+⚠️ Keep in mind, due to its nature the LRU cache might occasionally reset, but it's nothing to worry about.
+If this happens, the status is automatically checked in the provider and updated.
+This won't affect the passed middleware's main functions - they'll keep working as they should.

 #### The connection string structure differs between Upstash and Edge Config: